tstack/lnav/docs/source/ui.rst

    possible to view how long each test is taking to run.
 The "↻" icon next to the file name in the breadcrumb bar means that the make is still running.

+If the document has some recognizable structure, the breadcrumb bar will be updated with the path to the focused line.
+The following document types are recognized: JSON, XML, TOML, man, diff, and Markdown.

 Markdown
 """"""""